-Pesticide condition was calculated using the PRM based on the monitored concentrations of up to 22 pesticides in passive sampler devices over the 2020-21 reporting year (Table 11).
-This method differs from pesticide condition in basins and estuaries which are based on multiple grab samples over the wet season (see Section Error!
-Reference source not found.).
-Passive samplers provide a s ingle time-integrated concentration for each sampler, representing the entire deployment time (typically four to eight weeks).
+Pesticide condition was calculated using the PRM based on the monitored concentrations of up to 22 pesticides in passive sampler devices over the 2021-22 reporting year (Table 11).
+This method differs from pesticide condition in basins and estuaries which are based on multiple grab samples over the wet season.
+Passive samplers provide a single time-integrated concentration for each sampler, representing the entire deployment time (typically four to eight weeks).
 Grab samples have the potential to identify acute, rapid, irregular peaks in pesticide concentration only if taken at the opportune time.
-As a result, only pesticide data collected by passive polar samplers were used to calculate the scores for the inshore marine zones (see Table 11).The 2021 Report Card will be the first year that NQBP programs have deployed passive samplers to collect pesticide data across the reporting period, and as such, the pesticide data are available for the Northern Zone and for an increased spatial representation in the Central Zone.
+As a result, only pesticide data collected by passive polar samplers were used to calculate the scores for the inshore marine zones.